-Views of responsible All subsequent journal entries will have the review of the Finance Director officials and planned and Assistant which will be evidenced by dual signatures or initials. corrective actions

-Finding 2017-004 Year-End Account Reconciliation Review - Significant Deficiency in Internal Control Over Financial Reporting

-- Criteria Establishing appropriate review of the reconciliation of the year-end accounts balances is an important component of Internal controls.
-This helps to ensure proper and accurate financial reporting. - Condition Certain year-end account reconciliations contained errors. - Cause Year-end account reconciliations were not reviewed due to limited accounting staff at the City. - Effect or potential Certain year-end accounts were incorrect and therefore could have resulted effect in financial statements that were misstated. - Recommendation We recommend that the City review its policies and procedures to ensure that all year-end account reconciliations be reviewed and approved.

-Views of responsible

-officials and

-planned corrective

-actionsAll subsequent year-end account reconciliations will have the review of the

-Finance Director and Assistant.
-In addition, the Finance Director will

-provide cross training to others within the department to complete and

-review the reconciliations.

-Finding 2017-005 Single Audit Reporting - Material Weakness in Compliance over Financial Reporting

-Criteria Internal controls should be established to ensure proper and accurate financial reporting in accordance with generally accepted accounting principles (GAAP).

-2 CFR Chapter I and Chapter II part 200 section 200.512 states that "(1) The audit must be completed and the data collection form described in paragraph (b) of this section and reporting package described in paragraph (c) of this section must be submitted within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period.
+Effect or potential effect Certain year end accounts were misstated.
+Recommendation We recommend that all year end account reconciliations be reviewed for completeness and accuracy.
+Views of responsible officials and planned corrective actions Management concurs.
+See the corrective action plan.
+Finding 2017-005 Single Audit Reporting - Material Noncompliance Criteria Internal controls should be established to ensure proper and accurate financial reporting in accordance with generally accepted accounting principles (GAAP).
+Condition 2 CFR Chapter I and Chapter II part 200 section 200.512 states that "(1) The audit must be completed and the data collection form described in paragraph (b) of this section and reporting package described in paragraph (c) of this section must be submitted within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period.
 If the due date falls on a Saturday, Sunday, or Federal holiday, the reporting package is due the next business day."

-2 AAC 45.010(b) states an entity that expends a cumulative total of \$750,000 or more shall submit an audit report for the audit period by..."
-(1) the earlier of 30 days after the entity receives its audit report for the audit period; or nine months after the end of the audit period" or a later date than the date calculated under (1) of this subsection, if (A) the state agency that provides the financial assistance agrees to the change of date; and (B)the agreement under (A) of this paragraph is made in (i)writing; and (ii) advance of the date calculated under (1) of this subsection agreed upon in writing and advance of the date in this section."
+2 AAC 45.010(b) states an entity that expends a cumulative total of \$750,000 or more shall submit an audit report for the audit period by"(1) the earlier of 30 days after the ontity receives its audit means for the submit an audit report for the audit period by"(1) the earlier of 30 days after the entity receives its audit report for the audit period; or nine months after the end of the audit period" or a later date than the date calculated under (1) of this subsection, if (A) the state agency that provides the financial assistance agrees to the change of date; and (B) the agreement under (A) of this paragraph is made in (i)writing; and (ii) advance of the date calculated under (1) of this subsection agreed upon in writing and advance of the date in this section."
+Cause Because of items noted in finding 2017-001, the component unit financial statements were issued after the deadline and therefore, the City's financial statements were issued after the deadline.
+Effect or potential effect The City was not in compliance with Federal and State Single Audit Reporting requirements.
+Recommendation Management should develop policies and procedures to ensure that its books and records are reconciled closed on a timely basis so the federal and state reporting packages can be issued by the reporting deadlines.
+Views of responsible officials and planned corrective actions Management concurs.
+See the corrective action plan.